BrandMV/Consume-an-API/README.md

 # Consume-an-API
-A homework from the introduction to react course
+A homework from the introduction to the react course